Using Integration Services with Analysis Services

 Almost all Integration Services components could be useful as part of an OLAP solution, especially in loading a data warehouse, but the following components are used most frequently:

 Lookup transformation.
 Useful when substituting meaningful text values for numeric identifiers while loading a data warehouse.
-For more information, see Lookup Transformation and How to: Implement a Lookup Using the Lookup Transformation.
+For more information, see Lookup Transformation and How to: Implement a Lookup in No Cache or Partial Cache Mode.